LSSTDESC/lsstdesc-diffsky/README.rst

 Available Catalogs
 ------------------
-A prototype catalalog is available at NERSC and is called skysim_v3.1.0
+A mock catalalog is available at NERSC and is called roman_rubin_2023_v1.0.1

 Working at NERSC